halekii/TrackerJack-Tutorial/docs/source/extras.rst

     .. image:: images/Extra_ShadowCatcher.gif
         :alt: TrackerJack Import Eevee ShadowCatcher

 This is a hidden feature.
-While shadow catchers are built into Cycles, Trackerjack can create a simple proceedural shadowcatcher material for use with eevee.
+While shadow catchers are built into Cycles, Trackerjack can create a simple procedural shadowcatcher material for use with eevee.

 #.
 Rename a tracked solid to "Shadow" in After Effects.
 #.
 Export the JSON file with the TrackerJack After Effects Panel.